 Today’s business models rely on trust and transparency to establish connections

 I discussed this topic with Tien and he commented:

-My vision of the subscription economy is completely dependent on the notion of trust that you articulate here.”
+My vision of the subscription economy is completely dependent on the notion of trust.”

 For the subscription economy to work, there is the inherent concept of trust: the object/service/product you are looking to rent is in fact what its offerer/owner says it is and that ‘trust’ is established through the expectation of transparency.
 With peer reviews and influencers verifying that the service/product in question can be purchased in this way, there is more of a direct connection with the brand and ongoing proof of value.
 As a result, the buyers will get what they expect.